 - 12 points

-- This is the second-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
+- This is the second part of the second-year clinical practice unit in Prosthodontics in the Doctor of Clinical Dentistry course.
 Parts 1 and 2 must be completed to fulfil the requirements of the unit.
-The unit is a continuation of the first-year Prosthodontics Clinical Practice I unit and it involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontic Clinic.
+It involves the comprehensive examination, diagnosis and management of patients that have been referred to the OHCWA Specialist Prosthodontics Clinic.
 Students are supervised during clinical sessions by specialist prosthodontists.
-On average, five half-day sessions per week are devoted to the Prosthodontics Clinic over the three years of the course.
-Students are required to maintain a logbook, summarising all patients treated during their training, which is evaluated throughout the unit.
-Content is delivered through pre-clinical laboratory work, workshops, and presentations of case reports, as well as clinical treatment of patients while under the supervision of specialist prosthodontists.
-The content covered is specialist prosthodontics in clinical practice.
+On average, five half-day sessions per week are devoted to the prosthodontic clinic over the three years of the course.
+Students are required to maintain a logbook, summarising all patients treated during their training.
+This logbook is assessed throughout the unit and at the end of the third year of the course by the external examiner(s).
+The content will develop the fundamental skills for specialist prosthodontic clinical practice including oral rehabilitation with fixed, removable and implant prosthodontics.
+Students will learn through clinical management of patients while being supervised by specialist prosthodontists, together with pre-clinical exercises, laboratory work, workshops, and student case presentations.

-- Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient; (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+- Students are able to (1) justify a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicate it to the patient with advanced prosthodontic needs; (2) perform appropriate clinical treatment for restoring the oral functions and maintaining oral health for patients with advanced prosthodontic needs; (3) decide the diagnosis and management for patients with disorders of the temporomandibular joint in the context of prosthodontic rehabilitation; (4) decide the diagnosis and management for patients with orofacial pain in the context of prosthodontic rehabilitation; (5) decide the diagnosis and management of dental occlusion and occlusal dysfunction in the context of prosthodontic rehabilitation; (6) perform professionally in the educational and clinical settings; (7) appraise challenges to professionalism and reflect on professional behaviours in the clinical setting; (8) appraise critical and insightful self-reflection of their own personal values, well-being, personal difficulties and professional performance; and (9) analyse professionalism challenges and respond with insightful self-reflection by implementing effective management strategies..

-- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentation (Failed component); (3) clinical assessment (ongoing) (Failed component); and (4) professional behaviour assessment (failed component).
+- Indicative assessments in this unit are as follows: (1) clinical logbook; (2) case presentations; (3) ongoing clinical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed component) and clinical assessment (ongoing) (Failed component) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical logbook, case presentations, ongoing clinical assessment, and professional behaviour assessment components.

 - Unit Coordinator(s)